 The term informal economy refers to businesses with employment relationships that are unrecognized or unregulated by the state.
-This can include businesses with hired help; self-employed individuals who work alone or with the help of contributing family members; employees working as subcontractors in supply chains; domestic workers; undocumented workers, etc. Informal work may be found across all sectors of the economy, in both public and private spaces.7 According to the ILO, "more than half of the world's workforce is estimated to be trapped in the informal economy, which is marked by the denial of rights at work, the absence of sufficient opportunities for quality employment, inadequate social protection, a lack of social dialogue and low productivity."8 Most people enter the informal economy and in the absence of other means of livelihood.
+This can include businesses with hired help; self-employed individuals who work alone or with the help of contributing family members; employees working as subcontractors in supply chains; domestic workers; undocumented workers, etc. Informal work may be found across all sectors of the economy, in both public and private spaces.8 According to the ILO, "more than half of the world's workforce is estimated to be trapped in the informal economy, which is marked by the denial of rights at work, the absence of sufficient opportunities for quality employment, inadequate social protection, a lack of social dialogue and low productivity."
+Most people enter the informal economy not by choice but as a consequence of a lack of opportunities in the formal economy and in the absence of other means of livelihood.
 However, while the informal part of the economy is typically characterized as poor, exploitative, insecure, unsafe, and a hotbed for child labor, it can also be a safety net for many vulnerable groups including women and indigenous entrepreneurs, as well as a place for innovation.